LaunchCode-Education-Archived/cs50x-live/helpful-resources/modules/module-1.md

 ```
 ## Follow Alongs
 We are providing pseudocode for the follow along tasks so you can start writing the program before watching the video.
 You will find instructions to complete the task in the video.
 The pseudocode will be formatted as comments so you can copy it over to the CS50 IDE.
-And if you are ever confused :confused:  about what to do, you can always refer to the video for help.
+And if you are ever confused about what to do, you can always refer to the video for help.

 ### Class 1 Task: Hello-0
 This is your first follow-along and we are providing pseudocode for the follow along tasks so you can start writing the program before watching the video.
 Please refer to the <a href="../CS50-IDE/file-management-resource.html" target="_blank">File Management Resource</a> if you need a refresher.